kjellwinblad/yaemep/README.md

 Press the shortcut for completion somewhere inside an Erlang function definition to trigger completion.
-The shortcut for completion is "`C-M-i`" (i.e., the `CTRL`-key, `ALT`-key and the `i`-key at the same time on most systems).
-The shortcut for completion can easily be changed by putting something like the following in your Emacs init file:
+The shortcut for completion is "`C-M-i`" (i.e., the `CTRL`-key, `ALT`-key, and the `i`-key at the same time on most systems).
+The shortcut for completion can easily be changed by putting something like the following in your Emacs init
+file:

 ``` elisp
 ;; Invoke completion by pressing the ALT-key and space-key at the same time: